Proposed Model Architecture

 Vision-Language Model (VLM)

-- Receives prompt and BEV-derived raster maps.
+- Receives prompt and BEV rendered maps.

 - Outputs legal-aware traffic embeddings.